 Q: What do you bring to a song?

-A: I have a true desire to create the perfect drum part and bring energy to the track, without any ego getting in the way of the creative process between session musician and songwriter.
+A: I have a true desire to create the perfect drum part and bring energy to the track, without anything getting in the way of the creative process between session musician and songwriter.
 I am here to help make the client’s song or album the best it can be for them, and I strive to go above and beyond their expectations.

 Q: What's your typical work process?